kostya-zero/resup/README.md

 env RUSTFLAGS="-C target-cpu=native -C opt-level=2" cargo build --release
 ```

-> WARNING: Optimization level 3 are not recommended because on some systems it might decrease performance of Resup.
+> Optimization level 3 is not recommended due to that on certain systems it might decrease the performance of Resup.